AliSawari/Abzar/README.md

 **a few examples here:**

-**'Copy'** creates a new object from another object, so changing the copy object wont change the origin one
+**'Copy'** creates a new object from another object, so changing the copy object wont change the original one
 ```js
 import { Copy } from 'abzar'